Māori politics: Mana Wahine (1998-2001)

-Mauri Pacific
+Mauri Pacific (1998-2001)

 Mauri Pacific, founded by five former New Zealand First MPs, denied that it was a Māori party, saying instead that it was merely "multiculturalist".
 It did, however, have policies that were strongly favourable towards Māori, and three of its five MPs (including its leader) were of Māori descent.
 This contributed to a widespread perception of it as a Māori party.
 The similarity of "Mauri" and "Māori" likely strengthened this view, although the words are unrelated.
 None of the party's MPs were re-elected, and it has since dissolved.

-Te Tawharau
+Te Tawharau (1995-2007)

 Te Tawharau is a small Māori party which briefly held a seat in Parliament when Tuariki Delamere, a former New Zealand First MP, joined it.
 Delamere believed that an independent Māori voice was essential, saying that New Zealand First had tried and failed to balance Māori interests with other concerns.
 Delamere was not re-elected.

 Piri Wiri Tua

-The Piri Wiri Tua Movement is a small party based around the teachings of the Ratana church.
+The Piri Wiri Tua Movement was a small party based around the teachings of the Rātana church.